 Fees & Expenses

-Virtual author visit fees are determined by the number of presentations and schools/students involved.
-Prices below are for single schools, and start at:
+Author visit fees (virtual or in-person) are determined by the number of presentations and schools/students involved.
+Please contact me for more details and prices for your event!

 Free Author Visits